 Myceliated Grain (Grain Spawn)

 Mycelium are typically implanted on sterilized rice or grain in a lab.
 The grain has mostly been colonized and now could be called grain spawn.
 However, if this jar pictured were were shaken up, the mycelium would mostly fall away and reveal that the vast majority of the mass of the grain spawn is in fact just grain.
 Shockingly, many supplement companies grind this grain spawn into a powder and sell it as a medicinal mushroom supplement.
-These products often taste slightly sweet or salty, like a very plain bran cereal.
+These products often taste slightly starchy or salty, like a very plain bran cereal.
 They do not taste like mushrooms because they’re devoid of both the fruiting bodies and their active compounds.

 These supplements are often marketed as “full spectrum”, but this is empty marketing jargon and these products will always be a very high percentage of grain by weight.
 Except for tincturing and liquid extracts, there is no way to separate the ultra thin, wispy, low density mycelium from the substrate (the grain) it's growing on.
 Most medicinal mushroom studies use whole fruiting bodies.

 A study published in June, 2017 tested 19 batches of Ganoderma lucidum purchased in the U.S., mostly from Amazon and Ebay.
 They used a very comprehensive toolkit of scientific testing methods to determine the quality consistency of the samples.
 Of the 19 samples, only 5 (26.3%) tested in accordance with their labels.
 “In accordance with their labels” basically means that they were identifiably Reishi.
 The main way to identify the sample as actually being Reishi is to test for the active compounds.
 1,3-β-D-glucan, arguably the most important for health benefits and certainly the most touted compound in G. lucidum, was only detected in 5 out 19 tested products.
 Many of these products were likely mycelium based.
 This study concluded that, overall, the quality consistency of U.S. Reishi supplements is extremely poor.